EricaSG/Mod3Project/README.md

 <img src="/Mod_3_Images/SubjectAge_toWeapon_Best.png">

 #### Findings
 Subjects ages 26 - 35 years old were the most stopped age group, totaling 1/3 of the dataset.
 This age group had the most weapons found on their person.
 Teenagers were also subject to Terry Stops.
 A little over 1500 children ranging from 1 - 17, and less than 1/4 of them were found to be carrying weapons.
 The gun laws in the state of Washington are stricter on purchasing and possessing long guns and semiautomatic weapons, which requires a person to be at least 21 years of age, however it is still largely open to interpretation.
-The cost of these new measures will offset the costs of class action lawsuits for harassment & profiling, civil rights violations, and wrongful death suits.

 #### Recommendations & Insights
 The age to purchase and possess weapons of any kind should be set at 21 years old.
 Weapons purchasing and possession should also be restricted to households who have children under the age of 18 in the home.

+### Conclusion
+The cost of these new measures will offset the costs of class action lawsuits for harassment & profiling, civil rights violations, and wrongful death suits.